ha3ks/Musk-to-Belson/README.md

 I am working on an Chrome extension .crx file but I'm not the most amazing programmer.

 I will link the files/app stores once I have created them.

+My dream is to bring this to all web browsers... as it should be!